Constant Terms of Coleman Power Series And Euler Systems in Function Field: Abstract

-We calculate the constant term of Coleman power series and use it to prove an analogue of Iwasawa Main Conjecture in function fields of characteristic $p>0$ using Euler systems.
-This result is proved by a similar method of classical proof of Iwasawa Main Conjecture, go back to Kolyvagin and Rubin.
-We construct Euler systems from theta function of Drinfeld modules and establish ``finite-singular comparison equation'' even when $p$ is not invertible the coefficients.
-This paper is a revised version of the author's master's thesis. \end{quote}
+In this paper, we calculate the constant terms of Coleman power series, and give a proof of Iwasawa main conjecture over global function fields of characteristic $p > 0$ using Euler systems.
+The calculation of the constant terms of Coleman power series is necessary to prove a relation of Kolyvagin's derivative classes induced by our Euler systems.
+This paper is a revised version of the author's master's thesis.